OuhscBbmc/redcap-manual-v1/check/part11.md

 It is the RT's responsibility to assign the appropriate levels of privileges.

+### Account Provisioning and Deprivisioning (Subsec B3) {#sec-check-part11-role-privisioning}

+#### Is there a clear process to grant, modify, or revoke system access when personnel changes roles or leave the organization? {#sec-check-part11-role-privisioning-access}

+Yes, the REDCap user rights dashboard allows RT staff to easily grant, modify, or revoke system access when personnel changes occur.

+It is the RT's responsibility to monitor staff changes and make the appropriate system access modifications when necessary.

+#### Must accounts be removed within a certain time frame (e.g., 24 hours) after staff departure {#sec-check-part11-role-privisioning-departure}

+Yes, REDCap allows for the expedient removal of staff from the appropriate REDCap projects..

+It is the RT's responsibility to monitor staff changes and remove accounts from the projects.

+#### Do new users undergo formal training or competency checks before access is granted? {#sec-check-part11-role-privisioning-training}

+Yes, the RA team provides general REDCap training on how to operate the system.
+The RT will be responsible for training and competency check for the specific project that new staff will be using.

+### Audit Trail Review (Subsec C3) {#sec-check-part11-audit-trail}

+#### Is there a process for periodically reviewing audit trails and investigating any anomalies? {#sec-check-part11-audit-trail-review}

+Yes, REDCap maintains an audit log for all transactions within a specific project.
+It is easily accessible and downloadable as a .csv file.

+It is the responsibility of the RT to review the audit logs and investigate any anomalies.

+#### Is there a routine schedule (monthly, quarterly) for audit trail reviews? {#sec-check-part11-audit-trail-schedule}

+With the accessibility of the REDCap audit log, scheduling of reviews can be done at any appropriate schedule.

+It is the responsibility of the RT to schedule the audit trail reviews.

+#### Who is responsible for these reviews, and are they qualified to interpret logs? {#sec-check-part11-audit-trail-responsibility}

+REDCap maintains the audit log in an accessible and downloadable format.

+The RT is responsible for assigned the reviewer and determining their qualification to interpret the logs.

+#### Do you conduct forensic reviews if suspicious activity is detected? {#sec-check-part11-audit-trail-forensicreview}

+The RT is responsible for conducting forensic reviews if suspicious activity is detected.

+### Data Entry and Validation Checks (Subsec C4) {#sec-check-part11-dataentry-validation}

+#### Do you conduct forensic reviews if suspicious activity is detected? {#sec-check-part11-dataentry-validation-preventerrors}

+Yes, REDCap allows data fields to be configured with multiple data validation rules.
+These rules include format checks, ranges for dates and numeric entries, required fields, and designating that a field is an identifier.
+REDCap also utilizes functionality called "Action Tags" to further ensure that data are collected in an accurate efficient manner.
+The RA team can train the RT on all of these features, but it is the responsibility of the RT to implement the features into their projects.

+#### How do you handle data corrections or errors (formal data query, edit check process? {#sec-check-part11-dataentry-validation-corrections}

+REDCap allows for users with appropriate permissions to correct data or errors within a project.
+Any changes to the data are recorded in the REDCap audit log.
+Additionally, REDCap has a field comment log for each for field.
+The field comment log allows users to record the reason they are making a modification to the data for each field that needs to be corrected.

+It is the responsibilty of the RT to make data corrections or address errors.

 ## Record Retention (Sec G) {#sec-check-part11-retention}

 ### Long-Term Accessibility (Subsec G2) {#sec-check-part11-retention-accessibility}